 HoopsHype’s Alberto de Roa contributed to this article.

 All contract figures found on HoopsHype Salary database and Basketball Reference.

-Business, Longform, Business, Evergreen, Featured, Top, Anthony Davis, Dirk Nowitzki, James Harden, Karl Malone, Kevin Garnett, Kobe Bryant, LeBron James, Russell Westbrook, Stephen Curry, Steve Nash, Tim Duncan, Cleveland Cavaliers, Dallas Mavericks, Golden State Warriors, Houston Rockets, Los Angeles Lakers, Minnesota Timberwolves, New Orleans Pelicans, Oklahoma City Thunder, Phoenix Suns, San Antonio Spurs, Utah Jazz
+Business, Longform, Business, Top, Anthony Davis, Dirk Nowitzki, James Harden, Karl Malone, Kevin Garnett, Kobe Bryant, LeBron James, Russell Westbrook, Stephen Curry, Steve Nash, Tim Duncan, Cleveland Cavaliers, Dallas Mavericks, Golden State Warriors, Houston Rockets, Los Angeles Lakers, Minnesota Timberwolves, New Orleans Pelicans, Oklahoma City Thunder, Phoenix Suns, San Antonio Spurs, Utah Jazz